Namrata Das

-Namrata Das is a veteran actress in Odia film Industry.
-She is well known for her supporting roles mostly as a mother or grandmother in many movies as well as in television series.
-She debuted in her first movie Dharitri in 1973 and she has been worked with more than 200 Odia film and 3 Bengali film since then.
-In January 2020 she receives ' Bhumi Kanya ' award for her four-decade-long contribution towards in the odia film industry.
-She is also the recipient of a state award for her versatile acting in the film Lakshmi Pratima.
+Namrata Das is an Indian actress in Odia film Industry.
+Das is best known for her supporting roles often as a mother or grandmother in film and telivision.
+She made her film debut in Dharitri in 1973 and has since acted in over 200 Odia film and three Bengali films.
+In January 2020 Das received a ' Bhumi Kanya ' award for her contribution in the odia film industry.
+She is also the recipient of a state award for the film Lakshmi Pratima.

 Biography

-She was born in Alapua village of Kendrapara district in a Zamindar family. her mother was dead when she was only 9 years old.
-She is elder in her family and has 4 sisters and 2 brothers.
+Das was born to a Zamindar Karan family in Alapua in the state of Odisha.
+Her mother died when she was nine years old.
+She has four younger sisters and brothers.